thycotic/dsv-docs/product/dynamic-secrets/azure-sp.md

 ![](./images/spacer.png)

 5. Select **Certifications & secrets** then **New client secret**.
 Enter a description and when it should expire.
 Click **Add**.
-6. Take note of the newly genereated secret which will be the `clientSecret` parameter in the DSV Base Secret.
+6. Take note of the newly generated secret which will be the `clientSecret` parameter in the DSV Base Secret.

 ![](./images/spacer.png)